nkopilovskii/NKTimeIntervalTextTransformation/README.md

 The framework contains:
 -  structure `NKTextTimeIntervalConfiguration`, which contains rules for converting a numerical value to a string format, performs transformations based on the specified rules;
 -  `TimeInterval` extension that computes the number of time components in the specified interval in the form of `Double` (`Double` is used instead of `Int` with the purpose that the user of the framework can independently set the rules for rounding or forming a line for fractional values);
-- `Date` class, which, based on date comparisons, generates a string representation of a time interval according to specified rules.
+- `Date` class extension, which, based on date comparisons, generates a string representation of a time interval according to specified rules.

 ## Interface
 ###  NKTimeComponentDeclensionRule